rochabr/AmazonLocationDemoiOS/README.md

 6. Choose *Link*.
 After you link the tracker resource, it will be assigned an **Active** status.
 Take note of your **Geofence collection** and **Tracker** names.

+### Create the Amazon EventBridge rule

+The last piece we need to configure is how we should act when the user crosses a Geofence and generates an **ENTER** or **EXIT** event.

+1. Open the Amazon EventBridge console at https://console.aws.amazon.com/events/
+2. Choose *Create rule*.
+3. Enter a Name for the rule, and, optionally, a description.
+4. Under *Define pattern*, choose *Event pattern*.
+5. Under *Event matching pattern*, choose *Pre-defined pattern by service*.
+6. In *Service provider*, select *AWS*.
+Then, in *Service name*, select *Amazon Location Service*.
+Finally, in *Event type*, select *Location Geofence Event*
+7. Scroll down to *Select targets*, set the target as *CloudWatch log group*, and choose a name for your log group.
+8. Click on *Create*.

 ### Mobile Clients – AWS Amplify

 #### Project download and configuration